MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 Example for this is a book search form on the first page.
 For practice purpouse, it is deliberately made with multiple input fields user can use to search for a product (by author, or title, or price etc.). <br/>
 However later when Admin searches for a transaction, for example, a single search input field brings out any result that matches the keyword (customer name, mail, bought book etc.).<br/>
 Some functionalities are also left out for practical and time-saving purpouse.
 For example, I haven't made restore option for deleted users (deleted user is deleted forever), because I have already demonstrated that I can make the same functionality in the books management section.<br/>
+All the .css and .js files are minified in live for best performance.
+They are left here in their raw format for looks and see.<br/>
 ## App Features
 1. Completely functional cart/purchase system with final payment integration using PayPal and Braintree gateway (sandbox mode).<br/>
 2. Confirmation mail for customers with the details of their successful purchases.<br/>